-Here’s a simple carpentry idea your tamariki can make using wood offcuts and a mix of upcycled treasures to gift to mum, nana, or other caregiver on Mother’s Day!
-It’s low‑prep, creative, and the finished pieces make really meaningful gifts!
+Here’s a simple carpentry idea your tamariki can make using wood offcuts and a mix of upcycled treasures to gift to mum, nana, or other special person on Mother’s Day.

-Kids choose a piece of wood, explore the loose parts, and build their own design.
+Kids choose a piece of wood, explore up-cycled loose parts, and build their own design.
 Every creation turns out different, supporting imagination, fine‑motor skills, decision‑making, and early construction skills.
-This project works beautifully in both ECE and primary settings.

 Photo credit: Western Heights School - thank you for sharing your beautiful mahi with us!